vtorosyan/vtorosyan.github.io/_posts/2025/2025-01-08-observable-management.md

 Building on the success of the Team Pulse dashboard, I’m considering how to extend the use of dashboards to other areas of observable management.
 For example:

-1. **Stakeholder alignment metrics**
-   A dashboard that tracks how well the team’s work aligns with stakeholder expectations.
+1. **Stakeholder alignment metrics:** A dashboard that tracks how well the team’s work aligns with stakeholder expectations.
 Panels could include:
    - Frequency of roadmap updates and check-ins.
    - Stakeholder satisfaction scores from feedback surveys.

-2. **Managerial effectiveness metrics**
-   A dashboard that makes my own work visible and measurable.
+2. **Managerial effectiveness metrics:** A dashboard that makes my own work visible and measurable.
 Panels could include:
    - Time allocation across 1-on-1s, coaching, and strategy work.
    - Feedback scores from team members about my leadership effectiveness.